postmanlabs/labs-docs/src/pages/docs/sending-requests/managing-environments.md

 ### Editing environment variables

-You can edit variables either by opening an environment from __Environments__ on the left, or opening the environment quick look (eye button) at the top right of Postman, and clicking __Edit__.
+You can edit variables either by opening an environment from __Environments__ on the left, or by opening the environment quick look (eye button) at the top right of Postman, and clicking __Edit__.

 > You will only be able to edit environments where you have [editor access](#requesting-environment-access).